 Working as a family therapist in Launceston, Tasmania, it was the book he would have given out but couldnít find.
 Steve Biddulph says interacting with hundreds of ìstruggling but inspiringî parents prompted him to write The Secret of Happy Children, which has been translated into 27 languages.

-ìWhat got me started was this tragedy I saw happening in Anglo-Saxon parenting, going right back to the UK origins of most Australians back then,î he says. ìWe loved our children but didnít tell or show them, whereas other races and nations were warm, demonstrative and loving.
+"What got me started was this tragedy I saw happening in Anglo-Saxon parenting, going right back to the UK origins of most Australians back then," he says.
+"We loved our children but didnít tell or show them, whereas other races and nations were warm, demonstrative and loving.
 The Secret of Happy Children was about putting your love into words and action, so your children come to believe in themselves.

-ìOf course,î he adds, ìit also helps if kids actually do good things for others, and learn to be considerate, honest and kind.
+"Of course," he adds, "it also helps if kids actually do good things for others, and learn to be considerate, honest and kind.
+That's why the second part of the book More Secrets was added eight years later."

-Thatís why the second part of the book More Secrets was added eight years later.î And after more than 30 years working with families, his inspiration still comes from the people he connects with. ìI think parents are the most loving and inspiring people in the world,î Steve explains, ìespecially new parents, full of hopes and ideals, with so much love for each other and their child.
-A birth opens our hearts but itís sometimes hard to live out the ideals we feel in those first months.
+And after more than 30 years working with families, his inspiration still comes from the people he connects with.
+"I think parents are the most loving and inspiring people in the world," Steve explains, "especially new parents, full of hopes and ideals, with so much love for each other and their child.
+A birth opens our hearts but it ís sometimes hard to live out the ideals we feel in those first months.
 Young parents are also the most vulnerable to economic pressure, stress, loneliness and isolation, because we are not really meant to live in nuclear families, with so little support in babysitting and providing for our families.

-ìWe are just now reaching a place where we understand both genders well.
-In fact, I am starting to write more about girls, as they are under assault from advertisers to look thin, be sexual when they are still in primary school and hate their own looks.
-The corporate and advertising world is killing young girls, and we need laws to stop this.î Steveís earnestness reveals an active social conscience that has also seen him get involved in a variety of other causes, often connected with their impact on families and children. ìAbout six years ago, I realised our country was being led in a very bad direction,î he reflects. ìAustralians, who are normally generous and hospitable, were becoming afraid and greedy.
+Steveís earnestness reveals an active social conscience that has also seen him get involved in a variety of other causes, often connected with their impact on families and children.
+"About six years ago, I realised our country was being led in a very bad direction," he reflects.
+"Australians, who are normally generous and hospitable, were becoming afraid and greedy.
 Fear and greed combined are a terrible thing, because they lead to closing down your heart.